sangeethabagathi/Study-Buddy/README.md

 # Study-Buddy
 Study Buddy for Keerthi and Ram
+High School and College Courses